 Anyway, because Todd’s pretty much the only person who will be eating this, I halved the recipe and made it in an 8 inch metal pan.
 To slice it neatly, I lined the pan with nonstick foil, froze the entire dessert, lifted it from the pan while frozen, and cut into squares a few hours before serving.
 That step is completely optional, but I like things to look nice on a plate.

-- In a medium bowl, beat the cream cheese and sugar together until smooth and well blended.
+- In a mixing bowl, beat the cream cheese and sugar with an electric mixer until smooth and well blended.
 Spread evenly over the cooled crust.
-In another bowl, whisk together the lemon pudding mix and milk for 3 to 5 minutes.
-Spread over the cream cheese layer.
-Chill until set, then spread whipped topping over the top.

 - Spread the cooled lemon pie filling mixture over the cream cheese mixture.

 - Whip the cream and sugar until stiff peaks form, then stir in the vanilla.
 Spread or pipe over the lemon pie filling.

 - Chill for at least 4 hours before serving.